-Distance Learning/Support Services During the COVID-19 Pandemic - During the COVID-19 Pandemic, the OC Preschool staff will be providing:
+Support Services, the OC Preschool staff will be providing:

-- Daily online interactions and instruction . • - Materials and supplies for at home distance learning. - Nutritious meals. - Social emotional support and referrals for mental health services. - DRDP data collection/assessments to establish learning plans. - Referrals for special education services and other family related services that may be needed.
+- Daily health checks on students before entering the classroom. - Materials and supplies for at-home learning. - Nutritious meals. - Social emotional support and referrals for mental health services. - DRDP data collection/assessments to establish learning plans. - Referrals for special education services and other family-related services that may be needed.